pourmand1376/al-folio/_posts/2022-01-10-guide-to-use-remote-linux-server.md

 {% include figure.html path="assets/posts/remote_server/nvidia-htop.png" class="img-fluid rounded z-depth-1" zoomable=true %}

+> `nvidia-htop` only shows the current status of GPU.
+It may change in a few seconds.
+To monitor GPU status regularly use `watch nvidia-htop.py`.
+This way you don't have to constantly type `nvidia-htop` over and over again.

 ## NVITop

 This one is very similar with `nvidia-htop` but it shows more!